scribe-security/docs/docs/integrating-scribe/ci-integrations/azure.md

 sidebar_position: 4
 ---

-Scribe offers users of Azure Pipelines to use DevOps Tasks for embedding evidence collection and integrity verification in their workflows.

-A Task in Azure DevOps enables users to create, schedule, and manage tasks from a central location.
-Task provides users with a way to automate common workflows and activities in Azure DevOps.
-It provides several actions enabling the generation of SBOMs from various sources.
-The usage examples on this page demonstrate several use cases of SBOM collection (SBOM from a publicly available Docker image, SBOM from a Git repository, SBOM from a local directory) as well as several use cases of uploading the evidence either to the Azure DevOps pipelines or to the Scribe Service.

 ### Installation
+In order to integrate the Scribe CLI, Valint, with Azure Pipelines use the DevOps Tasks.
-**[Valint-task](https://marketplace.visualstudio.com/items?itemName=ScribeSecurity.valint-cli)** Can be found in Azure marketplace.  <br />
+The **[Valint-task](https://marketplace.visualstudio.com/items?itemName=ScribeSecurity.valint-cli)** can be found on the Azure marketplace.  <br />
-Follow **[install-an-extension](https://learn.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=azure-devops&tabs=browser#install-an-extension)** to add the extension to your organization.  <br />
+Follow **[install-an-extension](https://learn.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=azure-devops&tabs=browser#install-an-extension)** to add the extension to your organization and use the task in your pipelines.  <br />
-Once you have the extension installed you can use the task in your pipeline.

 ### Usage
 ```yaml